noaione/yuusha-shoukan-ln/sources/v03/chapter4.md

 [Milady!
 Get a hold of yourself!]

 “What's the matter?!
 If she's not feeling well...
-In that case, here's a “Fruit of the World Tree”...”
+In that case, here's a _Fruit of the World Tree_...”

 [World King-sama?!
 Please excuse my rudeness!
 But are you trying to deal the “finishing blow”?!]